 Ocean protection is crucial for the health and sustainability of our blue planet.
-The Global Ocean Refuge System (GLORES) is a science-based, collaborative and international effort designed to catalyze strong protection for at least 30% of the ecosystems in each marine biogeographic region of the world’s oceans by 2030 ― enough to safeguard all marine species from extinction.
+The Global Ocean Refuge System (GLORES) is a science-based, collaborative and international effort designed to catalyze strong protection for at least 30% of the habitat types in each marine ecoregion of the world’s oceans by 2030 ― enough to safeguard all marine species from extinction.
 As an organization that seeks to secure protection for wild ocean places, the majority of Marine Conservation Institute's programs support GLORES.

 Partner support is critical to the success of the Global Ocean Refuge System.
 Strong partner momentum for the initiative continues to build as additional partner and donor support from several different sectors- marine science, conservation, tourism and foundations.
 Join the initiative as a GLORES partner or donate to support its bold blue vision today!

 The Atlas of Marine Protection & SeaStates Reports